XL Recordings: 2010s

-On 11 January 2010, XL Recordings released Vampire Weekend's second album Contra.
-It was the band's first album to reach number one on the US Billboard 200.
-Gil Scott-Heron's thirteenth studio album I'm New Here was released in February; it was Scott-Heron's first release of original material in sixteen years and proved to be his last studio album.
+On 11 January 2010, XL Recordings released Vampire Weekend's second album Contra, the band's first album to top the US Billboard 200 chart.
+Gil Scott-Heron's thirteenth studio album I'm New Here was released in February; it was Scott-Heron's first release of original material in sixteen years and would ultimately be his last studio album before his death the following May.
 Recording sessions for the album took place between 2007 and 2009 and production was handled by XL Recordings-owner Richard Russell.

 In July, XL signed Jai Paul, who was shortlisted for BBC's Sound of 2011, and in September the xx's eponymous debut album won the Barclaycard Mercury Prize, acquiring best British and Irish album of the year.

 On 24 January 2011, XL Recordings released the album 21 by Adele.
 In February the (then) 19-year-old OFWGKTA member Tyler, the Creator was signed for a one-album deal for his debut studio album and commercial debut Goblin.
-Singer Gil Scott-Heron died in May and his final recordings, "I'm New Here" (produced by Richard Russell), and the remix album, "We're New Here" made with Jamie xx were released on XL Recordings.
-The label also released new albums by Radiohead, Friendly Fires, and The Horrors and singles by Jai Paul and Portishead, as well as the Adele Blu-ray/DVD, Live at the Royal Albert Hall.
+Singer Gil Scott-Heron died in May and his final recordings, I'm New Here (produced by Richard Russell), and the remix album, "We're New Here" made with Jamie xx were released on XL Recordings.
+The label also released new albums by Radiohead, Friendly Fires, and the Horrors and singles by Jai Paul and Portishead, as well as the Adele Blu-ray/DVD, Live at the Royal Albert Hall.

 On 24 April 2012, XL released Blunderbuss, the debut solo record by Jack White.
 It entered the UK album charts at number one, displacing 21 by Adele.

 In 2012, XL Recordings was named 'Label of the Year' at the Music Week Awards in London.
 XL also won awards for 'Best A&R' and 'Best Artist Campaign'.
 Label head, Richard Russell, became the youngest ever recipient of the lifetime achievement 'Strat Award'.

-Sales of Adele's 21 helped increase XL Recordings' bank balance from £3 million to £32 million in the space of 12 months.
+Sales of Adele's 21 helped increase XL Recordings' bank balance from £3 million to £32 million over 12 months.
 As of March 2011, XL Recordings had released three albums that had sold over a million copies in the UK: The Prodigy's The Fat of the Land, Adele's 19, and Adele's 21.

 In April 2016, Radiohead's Parlophone albums transferred to XL Recordings.
 A month later, on 8 May, the band released their ninth studio album, A Moon Shaped Pool, through XL to critical acclaim.